bachng2017/RENAT/README.md

     Test results and logs could be checked by `http://<this machine IP>/~robot/result.log`

+6. to use with real devices for useful tests, edit below files for correct information
+    - $RENAT_PATH/config/device.yaml: device's IP
+    - $RENAT_PATH/config/auth.yaml: authentication (username/password)
+    - $RENAT_PATH/config/template.yaml(optional): in case current templates are not fit for your devices

 See [Create scenarios](#create-scenarios) for more detail about creating a sample to interacte with routers.

 ## Installation by Ansible
 Installation instructions using Ansible